amiehe-essomba/logisticRegression/README.md

      is the loss function

   3. loss = - (1/m) * ( (1-y) * log(1-g) + y * log(g) ).sum(axis=1)
-     is the cost function use to compute the gradient and optimize wieghts and biases
+     is the cost function use to compute the gradient and optimize weights and biases

   << This form of cost function is called **binary cross entropy** >>
     ```